genwebcorp/genjax/docs/index.md

 ## Why Gen?

 GenJAX is a [Gen][gen] implementation.
-If you're considering using GenJAX - it's worth starting by understanding what problems Gen purports to solve.
+If you're considering using GenJAX - it's worth starting by understanding what problems Gen is designed to solve.

 ### The evolution of probabilistic programming languages